hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

     <div class="white-space-5px"></div>

 However, since estimator X underestimates near-optimal policies and estimator Y overestimates poor-performing policies, there exists a non-negligible difference in their risk-return tradeoff.
-Unfortunately, all the existing metrics fails to detect by the difference between estimator X and Y.
+Unfortunately, all the existing metrics fail to detect the difference between estimators X and Y.
 This motivates the development of a new evaluation protocol that can quantify the risk-return tradeoff of OPE estimators.